puppeteer/puppeteer/docs/api/puppeteer.puppeteernode.createbrowserfetcher.md

 > Warning: This API is now obsolete.
 >
-> Import [BrowserFetcher](./puppeteer.browserfetcher.md) directly and use the constructor.
+> If you are using `puppeteer-core`, do not use this method.
+Just construct [BrowserFetcher](./puppeteer.browserfetcher.md) manually.

 **Signature:**